 I created that repository back on 5 December 2011.
 The instructions, at that time, directed me to name it «[username].github.com» and that’s how I get my custom GitHub Pages site.

-Because of the recent problems with GitHub Pages, I have spent a lot of time in their documentation.
+GitHub Pages, I have spent a lot of time in their documentation.
 During that reading, I discovered that the new naming convention goes ends in «.io» instead of «.com».
 On the page Should I rename <username.github.com> repositories to <username.github.io>?, they instruct that

 If both a username.github.io and a username.github.com repository exists, the username.github.io version is used.